 healthy pinch of sea salt

 1 c heavy cream (coconut cream can work too!)

 Cut out a piece of parchment paper to fit a circular 8” pan.
 Place paper into pan.
 Set aside.
 Melt butter in a saucepan at a medium low heat.
 Add the Reishi and Shatavari, stirring constantly as the herbs infuse into the butter, about 5 minutes.
 Remove butter mixture from heat and add chocolate chips.
 Stir until smooth.
 Add the instant coffee and vanilla extract and set aside.

 Bring 1-2" water to a low boil/simmer in a sauce pan.
 Top with a double boiler.
 Add chocolate and cream to the double boiler and let melt, stirring occasionally until you have a smooth consistency.
+Add a pinch of sea salt.
 Drizzle over your chilled cake until it's completely covered.
 Chill again for another hour.
 Serve with whipped cream and enjoy!

 Engels, Gayle & Brinckmann, Josef.
 2012.
 HerbalGram: Cinnamon, Issue 95.
 American Botanical Council